 I am really a very private person which is unusual for a performer.
 It is the introspective quality that people hear in my music.
 It evokes the core of their neshama (soul) in a private and intense connection to G-d.

 The most profound element in my music is the intensity.
-Listeners feel it, absorb the emotion and the music echoes in their own soul.
+The intensity stems from the fact that when I am singing I am completely focused on recognizing G-d’s presence in my life.
+Listeners feel it, absorb the emotion and the music echoes in their souls.

 People gain an image of what my music is about without reference to Hebrew.
 This is because the words are so vividly linked to the musical techniques used.
 For instance, in Kaveh, the hope that we are trying to hold onto when we are in a desperate situation is presented in the opening notes of “Kaveh” (which means “hope”) with a series of dissonant chord clusters.
 When the words move into “strengthen yourself and G-d will instill courage in your heart”, there is a strong resolution of the dissonance presented.
 Another example is present in the rhythmic drive of “Nachon Libi” (which means “steadfast is my heart”) reflecting your heart racing towards G-d presence in your life, as if you are singing to G-d with your whole being.
 It is an announcement that you are ready for a spiritual connection.
 I will sing music even with my soul.
 The beat is awakening the world to G-d’s presence in their life.